Cistaceae: Cultivation and uses

-Cistus, Halimium and Helianthemum are widely cultivated ornamental plants.
-Their soil requirements are modest, and their hardiness allows them to survive well even the snowy winters of Northern Europe.
+Cistus (including Halimium) and Helianthemum are widely cultivated as ornamental plants.
+Their soil requirements are modest, and their hardiness allows some to survive well even the snowy winters of Northern Europe.

 Some Cistus species, mostly C. ladanifer, are used to produce an aromatic resin, used in the perfume industry.

 The ability of Cistaceae to create mycorrhizal relation with truffle mushroom (Tuber) prompted several studies about using them as host plants for truffle cultivation.
-The small size of Cistus shrubs could prove favorable, as they take up less space than traditional hosts, such as oak (Quercus) or pine (Pinus), and could thus lead to larger yield per field unit.
+The small size of Cistus shrubs could prove favourable, as they take up less space than traditional hosts, such as oak (Quercus) or pine (Pinus), and could thus lead to larger yield per field unit.

 Cistaceae has been listed as one of the 38 plants used to prepare Bach flower remedies, a kind of alternative medicine promoted for its effect on health.
 However, according to Cancer Research UK, "there is no scientific evidence to prove that flower remedies can control, cure or prevent any type of disease, including cancer".

-Symbolism

-In the Victorian language of flowers, the gum cistus of the Cistaceae plant family symbolized imminent death.